Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 2. Select New folder and type a name for it.

-Doing this means that all messages from this sender will be directed to this folder.
+This ensures that all messages from this sender will be sent to this folder.

 create an email rule